kamranahmedse/git-standup/README.md

 # git-standup

-> Recall what you did on the last working day ..or be nosy and find what someone else did.
+> Recall what you did on the last working day... or be nosy and find what someone else did.

-A little tool I always wanted one for myself.
-I work on several repositories on daily basis and it is mostly difficult for me to remember where I left off in each one of them.
-I was used to checking the heat map on my Github profile or running git log one by one in each of the projects to note what I did and it seemed to be a bit cumbersome and thus came the `git-standup`.
-By default it gives you the most common usage i.e. shows you commits from the last working day in the current directory and the directories below current level plus it comes with several options to modify how it behaves.
+This is a little tool that I have always wanted for myself.
+I work on several repositories on a daily basis and it is very difficult to remember where I left off in each one of them.
+I used to check the heat map on my Github profile or run *git log* on each project to remember what I did and it seemed to be a bit cumbersome that's when I came up with the idea of making `git-standup`.

+By default, it shows commits of the current directory and the directories below it since the last working day, and it also comes with several options to modify how it behaves.

-The only requirement is having good commit messages :)
+The only requirement is to have good commit messages :)

 ![](https://i.imgur.com/yL03GkB.png)